knowledgejunkie/dotfiles-deps/README.md

 A simple way to build the binary package is to change to the checkout directory and run:

-    $ debuild -i -I -uc -us -b
+    $ debuild -uc -us -b

 This will generate the binary .deb file in the checkout's parent directory.

 To clean the build directory afterwards, run:

     $ debuild clean
+    $ git clean -fd

 ## Installing the metapackage

-We can install the local package using dpkg, and then install the missing dependencies using apt-get:
+We can install the local package using gdebi, which will pull in missing dependencies automatically as necessary:

+    # gdebi /path/to/knowledgejunkie-dotfiles-deps_0.x_all.deb

+Alternatively, we can use dpkg and apt-get to satisfy missing dependencies manually:

     # dpkg --install /path/to/knowledgejunkie-dotfiles-deps_0.x_all.deb
     # apt-get -f install